Denman Housing Review Project

 10 ha + 5%

-Floor Area Restriction
+Floor Area Restrictions

 Floor area limits the total interior space of a building across all floors.
 It directly controls the overall size of a building.

-• Establish a fixed maximum floor area for the principal dwelling on all lots (e.g. 250m²/2,690 ft²)
+• Recommended fixed maximum for principal dwelling on all lots (e.g. 250m²/2,690 ft²)

-• Variances may be granted on a case-by-case basis, subject to review and approval by the LTC.
+• Variances may be granted on a case-by-case basis, subject to review and approval by the LTC

 Recommended Approach